Six-Day War: Initial attack

 One of the Jordanian brigades stationed in the West Bank was sent to the Hebron area in order to link with the Egyptians.

 The IDF's strategic plan was to remain on the defensive along the Jordanian front, to enable focus in the expected campaign against Egypt.

 Intermittent machine-gun exchanges began taking place in Jerusalem at 9:30 am, and the fighting gradually escalated as the Jordanians introduced mortar and recoilless rifle fire.
 Under the orders from General Narkis, the Israelis responded only with small-arms fire, firing in a flat trajectory to avoid hitting civilians, holy sites or the Old City.
 At 10:00 am on 5 June, the Jordanian Army began shelling Israel.
 Two batteries of 155 mm Long Tom cannons opened fire on the suburbs of Tel Aviv and Ramat David Airbase.
 The commanders of these batteries were instructed to lay a two-hour barrage against military and civilian settlements in central Israel.
 Some shells hit the outskirts of Tel Aviv.

 By 10:30 am, Eshkol had sent a message via Odd Bull to King Hussein promising not to initiate any action against Jordan if it stayed out of the war.
-King Hussein replied that it was too late, "the die was cast".
+King Hussein replied that it was too late, and "the die was cast".
 At 11:15 am, Jordanian howitzers began a 6,000-shell barrage at Israeli Jerusalem.
-The Jordanians initially targeted kibbutz Ramat Rachel in the south and Mount Scopus in the north, then ranged into the city centre and outlying neighbourhoods.
+The Jordanians initially targeted kibbutz Ramat Rachel in the south and Mount Scopus in the north, then ranged into the city center and outlying neighborhoods.
 Military installations, the Prime Minister's Residence, and the Knesset compound were also targeted.
 Jordanian forces shelled the Beit HaNassi and the Biblical Zoo, killing fifteen civilians.
 Israeli civilian casualties totalled 20 dead and over 1,000 wounded.
 Some 900 buildings were damaged, including Hadassah Ein Kerem Hospital, which had its Chagall-made windows destroyed.

-At 11:50 am, sixteen Jordanian Hawker Hunters attacked Netanya, Kfar Sirkin and Kfar Saba, killing one civilian, wounding seven and destroying a transport plane.
-Three Iraqi Hawker Hunters strafed civilian settlements in the Jezreel Valley, and an Iraqi Tupolev Tu-16 attacked Afula, and was shot down near the Megiddo airfield.
-The attack caused minimal material damage, hitting only a senior citizens' home and several chicken coops, but sixteen Israeli soldiers were killed, most of them when the Tupolev crashed.
+Around midday, eight Iraqi Hawker Hunters attacked the Kfar Sirkin airfield, destroying a Noratlas transport aircraft and a Piper Super Cub.
+Four Jordanian Hunters also hit a factory hall in Netanya, killing one civilian and wounding seven.

 Israeli cabinet meets

-When the Israeli cabinet convened to decide what to do, Yigal Allon and Menahem Begin argued that this was an opportunity to take the Old City of Jerusalem, but Eshkol decided to defer any decision until Moshe Dayan and Yitzhak Rabin could be consulted.
-Uzi Narkiss made a number of proposals for military action, including the capture of Latrun, but the cabinet turned him down.

-Dayan rejected multiple requests from Narkiss for permission to mount an infantry assault towards Mount Scopus.
-However, Dayan sanctioned a number of more limited retaliatory actions.
+When the Israeli cabinet convened to decide on a plan of action, Yigal Allon and Menahem Begin argued that this was an opportunity to take the Old City of Jerusalem, but Eshkol decided to defer any decision until Moshe Dayan and Yitzhak Rabin could be consulted.
+Uzi Narkiss made proposals for military action, including the capture of Latrun, but the cabinet turned him down.
+Dayan rejected multiple requests from Narkiss for permission to mount an infantry assault towards Mount Scopus but sanctioned some limited retaliatory actions.